 William J. Nance - Mr. Nance is a Certified Public Accountant ("CPA") and private consultant to the real estate and banking industries.
 He is also President of Century Plaza Printers, Inc. Mr. Nance was first elected to the Board in 1984.
 He served as the Company's Chief Financial Officer from 1987 to 1990 and as Treasurer from 1987 to 2002.
-Mr. Nance is also a director of Santa Fe and Portsmouth.
+Mr. Nance is also a director of Portsmouth.
 Mr. Nance also serves as a director of Comstock.
 Mr. Nance's extensive experience as a CPA and in numerous phases of the real estate industry, his business and management experience gained in running his businesses, his service as a director and audit committee member for other public companies and his knowledge and understanding of finance and financial reporting, led to the Board's conclusion that he should serve as a director of the Company.

 John C. Love - Mr. Love was appointed to the Board in 1998.
 Mr. Love is an international hospitality and tourism consultant.
 He is a retired partner in the national CPA and consulting firm of Pannell Kerr Forster and, for the last 30 years, a lecturer in hospitality management at Golden Gate University and San Francisco State University.
 He is Chairman Emeritus of the Board of Trustees of Golden Gate University and the Honorary Director of the Hotel and Restaurant Foundation.
-Mr. Love is also a director of Portsmouth and was on the Board of Santa Fe from 1998 to 2019.
+Mr. Love is also a director of Portsmouth.
 Mr. Love's extensive experience as a CPA and in the hospitality industry, including teaching at the university level for the last 30 years in management control systems, and his knowledge and understanding of finance and financial reporting, led to the Board's conclusion that he should serve as a director of the Company.

 David C. Gonzalez - Mr. Gonzalez was appointed Vice President Real Estate of the Company on January 31, 2001.
-Over the past 30 years, Mr. Gonzalez has served in numerous capacities with the Company, including the Controller and Director of Real Estate.
+Since 1989, Mr. Gonzalez has served in numerous capacities with the Company, including Controller and Director of Real Estate.
+Mr. Gonzalez was appointed advisor of the Executive Strategic Real Estate and Securities Investment Committee of the Company and Portsmouth in February 2020.

-Danfeng Xu - Ms. Xu was appointed as Treasurer and Controller of the Company, Santa Fe, and Portsmouth on October 16, 2017.
-Effective June 1st, 2018, Ms. Xu was elected as Secretary of the Company, Santa Fe, and Portsmouth.
+Danfeng Xu - Ms. Xu was appointed as Treasurer and Controller of the Company and Portsmouth on October 16, 2017.
+Effective June 1st, 2018, Ms. Xu was elected as Secretary of the Company and Portsmouth.
 Ms. Xu had served as Controller and other positions, at the Hilton San Francisco Financial District from July 2010 to February 2017.
 Ms. Xu obtained her Bachelor of Science degree in Business Administration, Accounting and Finance from Ohio State University, and her Master of Professional Accounting, with a concentration in Audit and Assurance from the University of Washington.
 Ms. Xu has successfully passed all sections of the Uniform Certified Public Accountant Examination.